All posts by kpicon92

 Book Donation Guidelines

-Only books meeting the requirements of the Library’s acquisitions policy can be added to its holdings, but donations not wanted for the collection are sold by the Friends, and the proceeds go directly to the library!
-Items we are not able to sell are donated to other non-profit organizations or discarded.
+Only items that meet the Library’s acquisitions policy may be added to the Library’s permanent collection.
+Materials not selected for the collection may be sold by the Friends, with all proceeds benefiting the Library.
+Items that are not sold may be donated to other nonprofit organizations or responsibly discarded.

-If you wish to donate more than two cartons of books, you must first contact the Friends of the Library so we can arrange for someone to receive them.
+If you wish to donate more than two cartons, please contact the Friends in advance so we can arrange for someone to receive them.

 • Hardcover fiction and nonfiction

-• Specialized periodicals and academic journals, but no popular magazines
+• Specialized periodicals and academic journals (no popular magazines)

 • Children’s books